Ameobea/homepage/notes/content/posts/generating-3d-meshes-from-text.md

 ![A screenshot of a 3D mesh containing the text "arbitrary text" rendered with Geoscript/Geotoy.
 It has been sliced through the middle to demonstrate the fact that the mesh is 2-manifold.
 The geoscript source code used to produce it is included at the bottom.
 It's using the "Story Script" font from Google Fonts.](https://i.ameo.link/de4.png)

-There are few steps to manage, but the powerful libraries under the hood (`svg-text-to-path`, `fontkit`, and `lyon`) handle all the complex stuff and heavy lifting.
+There are a few steps to manage, but the powerful libraries under the hood (`svg-text-to-path`, `fontkit`, and `lyon`) handle all the complex stuff and heavy lifting.

 Even though some of the critical libraries are in JavaScript and the fact that the generation happens on a remote webserver, I've found that for the (relatively short) text I convert it works quite fast - fast enough to work on-demand without waiting.